HolmesAyala/ci-and-t-frontend-challenge/README.md

 #### ✅ Visualice some pokemon data with a chart

 The [suggested library](https://www.amcharts.com) was used to show the pokemon stats correctly in a chart.
-But I had some issues with the library in the testing pase (See **Extra suggestions**).
+But I had some issues with the library in the testing phase (See **Extra suggestions**).

 #### ✅ Be able to add Pokemon to a “favorites” list and filter by only favorite Pokemons